 (1) The County Administrator, in consultation with the Director, is authorized to promulgate such administrative procedures as may be necessary to carry out the provisions of this Chapter.

-(2) Any department head aggrieved by an interpretation by the Director of the provisions of this chapter, or administrative procedures promulgated hereunder, may appeal such decision to the County Administrator.
-Interpretations of the County Administrator shall be subject to review by the Property Committee.
+(2) Any County department head aggrieved by an interpretation by the Director of the provisions of this Chapter, or administrative procedures promulgated hereunder, may appeal such decision to the County Administrator.
+The County Administrator shall consult the Property Committee for input in making the interpretation, but the County Administrator’s determination shall be within his/her sole discretion.

-(3) The procedures authorized in (1) shall comply with all County ordinances and State and Federal law.
+(3) The procedures authorized in (1) shall comply with all County Ordinances and State and Federal law.
 At a minimum such administrative procedures will address the following subjects:

 (a) Facilities and Infrastructure end user procedures.
-Such procedures will be applicable to all authorized facilities users and will include procedures for facility access authorization, facility access termination and acceptable facility and infrastructure set-up and use.
+Such procedures shall be applicable to all authorized Facilities and Infrastructure users and shall include procedures for facility access authorization, facility access termination and acceptable facility and infrastructure set-up and use.
 Such procedures shall require acknowledgement by all end users of receipt of and consent to such procedures.

 (b) Facilities and Infrastructure budgeting and acquisition.
-The procedures will direct the acquisition of facilities and infrastructure technology components, systems, services, licensing, etc. for use by Sauk County.
-To ensure compliance with established standards and interoperability, all infrastructure technology products purchased by Sauk County are to be purchased through the Building Services Department.
+The procedures shall direct the acquisition of Facilities and Infrastructure technology components, systems, services, licensing, etc. for use by Sauk County.
+To ensure compliance with established standards and interoperability, all infrastructure technology products purchased by Sauk County are to be purchased through the Department.

 (c) Facilities and Infrastructure management and administration.
-The procedures will direct the management of the Facilities and Infrastructure by authorized staff.
-The purpose of these standards is to ensure that such management practices conform to industry best practices and provide for appropriate access, facility and infrastructure management and facility security administration.
+The procedures shall direct the management of the Facilities and Infrastructure by authorized staff.
+The purpose of these standards is to ensure that such management practices conform to industry best practices and provide for appropriate access, Facilities and Infrastructure management and facility security administration.

-(d) The security screening of Building Services staff.
-The procedures will outline standards for the routine, periodic screening of current and perspective Building Services Department employees to ensure compliance with applicable regulations and security standards.
+(d) The security screening of Department staff.
+The procedures will outline standards for the routine, periodic screening of current and perspective Department employees to ensure compliance with applicable regulations and security standards.

 45.06 Maintenance contracts.

-The Director is authorized to update and/or renew applicable maintenance agreements, to ensure compliance with such agreements and provide to necessary maintenance and support for all Facilities and Infrastructure systems purchased in accordance with County Ordinances, provided such agreements were included in the original purchase, or subsequently authorized by the Board, unless such authorization specifically limited the agreement to a set number of terms.
+The Director is authorized to update and/or renew applicable maintenance agreements, to ensure compliance with such agreements and provide for necessary maintenance and support for all Facilities and Infrastructure systems purchased in accordance with County Ordinances, provided such agreements were included in the original purchase, budgetary dollars are available, or subsequently authorized by the Sauk County Board of Supervisors, unless such authorization specifically limited the agreement to a set number of terms.

 45.07 Incident Response.

-(1) To facilitate facilities and infrastructure security and to ensure compliance with applicable laws and regulations any facility/infrastructure that may result in the loss or compromise or is the responsibility of each employee to report such incident to the Department.
+(1) To safeguard Facilities and Infrastructure security and to ensure compliance with applicable laws and regulations it is the responsibility of each employee to report to the Department all incidents that may result in loss or compromise to any Facilities and Infrastructure.

-(2) The Director shall investigate any reported incident and implement appropriate safeguards or reclamation processes necessary to mitigate any loss of facility/infrastructure integrity.
+(2) The Director shall investigate any reported incident and implement appropriate safeguards or reclamation processes necessary to mitigate any loss of any Facilities and Infrastructure integrity.

 BE IT FURTHER ORDAINED by the Sauk County Board of Supervisors that this Ordinance shall become effective upon passage and publication.